 However, it would be wrong to think that nothing lives in Death Valley.
-The Valley is fully of life.
+The Valley is full of life.
 Wild flowers grow very quickly after a little rain.
-Some desert plants can send their roots down more than 18 meters to reach water deep in the ground.
+Some desert plants can send their roots down more than eighteen meters to reach water deep in the ground.

 Many kinds of birds live in Death Valley.
 So do mammals and reptiles.
 You might see the small dog-like animal called the coyote or wild sheep called bighorns.
 Other animals include the desert jackrabbit, the desert tortoise or turtle and a large reptile called a chuckwalla.
 Many kinds of snakes live in the Valley, including one called the sidewinder rattlesnake.
 It is an extremely poisonous snake with long sharp teeth called fangs.

 Death Valley is a huge place.
-It extends more than 225 kilometers across the southern part of the state of California, and across the border with the state of Nevada.
+It extends more than two hundred twenty-five kilometers across the southern part of the state of California, and across the border with the state of Nevada.
 Death Valley is part of the Great Mojave Desert.

-The area was named by a woman in 1849.
-That was the year after gold was discovered in California.
+The area was named by a woman in eighteen forty-nine.
 Thousands of people from other parts of the country traveled to the gold mining areas in California.
 They were in a hurry to get there before other people did.